google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

 ### Push Notifications (Optional)

-Note: This check list only applies if notifications implemented
+Note: This check list only applies if notifications are implemented

 <table class="responsive">
   <tbody>